Understanding UTM Tags: The Ultimate Guide on How to Set Up and Track UTMs

 • When collecting advertising cost data, OWOX BI checks the UTM tags in your campaigns and reports for errors and discrepancies.

 • OWOX BI converts imported data to the correct format.
-For example, Google Analytics 4 uses this schema for storing data and uses parameters rather than UTM tags: ga: source instead of the utm_source tag.
-OWOX converts data into the format used by the service to which it sends it.
+For example, Google Analytics 4 stores data using parameters like 'ga: source' instead of the traditional UTM tags such as 'utm_source'.
+OWOX adapts the data to the format required by the destination service.

 • OWOX BI updates data uploaded to Google Analytics 4 if it has changed in the advertising service.
 For example, if an advertising service analyzes your traffic and determines that bots passed your ads, they will likely return money to your balance.
 OWOX BI tracks these things and keeps data in Google BigQuery & GA4 relevant.